A Rocket to the Moon

 A Rocket to the Moon (commonly abbreviated as ARTTM) was an American rock band formed during 2006 in Braintree, Massachusetts, United States, by Nick Santino, lead vocalist and rhythm guitarist.
 Guitarist and backup vocalist Justin Richards (also of Brighten), bassist and backup vocalist Eric Halvorsen, and drummer Andrew Cook eventually joined the band, forming the final member lineup.
-The band has two albums through Fueled by Ramen.
-Their debut, On Your Side, was released on October 13, 2009.
-Wild & Free was released on March 26, 2013.
+The band has released three albums overall, two through Fueled by Ramen.
+Their debut studio album, Your Best Idea, was released on December 26, 2006.
+Their second studio album, On Your Side, was released on October 13, 2009.
+Wild & Free was released as their third studio album on March 26, 2013.
+In 2013, the group split up, but returned for a one-off performance in 2017.

 History

+Early years, Your Best Idea and Greetings From...
+(2006–2008)

-Nick Santino started A Rocket to the Moon in the summer of 2006 as a musical experiment.
+Nick Santino started A Rocket to the Moon in the summer of 2006 as a solo project.
 He formerly fronted the local bands The Bad Year and The Midway Class.
+These bands weren't doing anything serious at the time and he decided to do his own thing instead.
+He created a MySpace page and the name A Rocket to the Moon came from when Santino was thinking of the display name for his page.
+Santino spent two years working as a one-man band, handling all the instruments himself.
+Your Best Idea was released as the debut studio album on December 26, 2006.

 Santino assembled a band of musicians in early 2008 with the help of The Maine prior to A Rocket to the Moon's first major festival appearance, at The Bamboozle.
 They then appeared on the July 10, 2008 episode of Total Request Live, performing the song "Dakota".
 Their performance brought them attention from Pete Wentz, the bassist of Fall Out Boy.
 Contrary to popular belief, A Rocket to the Moon were never signed to Decaydance Records (Wentz's record label and then an imprint of Fueled by Ramen, now DCD2 Records).
 He had shown interest in signing the band and originally wanted to do a Fueled by Ramen/Decaydance co-deal.
 The Decaydance side of the deal did not pan out for unknown reasons.
+Santino later revealed that it was a business decision that failed and "it got in the wrong hands."
 An official announcement of the signing to Fueled by Ramen was made in August 2008.
 Separate tours supporting both The Cab and A Cursive Memory followed in the fall of 2008.
 They also toured with Cute Is What We Aim For, Secondhand Serenade, and Automatic Loveletter.
-On October 14, 2008 the band released their EP Greetings From..., produced by Matt Grabe, featuring the singles "Dakota" and "If Only They Knew".
-The record reached No. 21 on the Billboard Top Heatseekers chart.
+On October 13, 2008, the band released their EP Greetings From..., produced by Matt Grabe.
+The record reached No. 21 on the Billboard Heatseekers Albums chart.
+The EP features the promotional singles, "Dakota" and "If Only They Knew".
+A music video for "If Only They Knew" was released on May 13, 2009.
+The song "Just Another One" features guest vocals from John O'Callaghan from The Maine and Justin Richards from Brighten.